 MGH/North Shore Cancer Center

 Therese Marie Mulvey, MD, FASCO is the Director of Breast Oncology at the Massachusetts General Hospital North Shore Cancer Center in Danvers, MA and the Director of Quality Safety and Value for the MGH Cancer Center and Network Affiliates.
 She was previously Physician-in-Chief at Southcoast Centers for Cancer Care in New Bedford, MA.
 Dr. Mulvey previously worked as a physician at other community practices in Massachusetts, including East Boston Neighborhood Health Center and Commonwealth Hematology Oncology, where she also served as President and Chief Executive Officer.
-She is an Assistant Professor at Harvard Medical School.
+She is an Assistant Professor at Tufts Medical School.

 Dr. Mulvey has served as Chair of the Clinical Practice Committee and on the Editorial Board of the Journal of Oncology Practice.
 She has served as Chair of the Oncology Carrier Advisory Committee, and recently served on the Board of Directors of ASCO.
 Dr. Mulvey has served on the Quality of Care Committee, Value in Cancer Care Task Force, State Affiliate Council, Cancer Education Committee, and Best of ASCO Planning Committee.
 She received her medical degree from Tufts University School of Medicine, and completed her internship, residency, and fellowship at New England Medical Center.
 She completed a research and clinical fellowship at Massachusetts General Hospital.

 Charles Saunders, MD